March 1, 2022

 The Law of Demand

 It states that, people will buy more at lower prices and buy less at higher prices other things remaining the same.
 When a price of a commodity increases, quantity demanded increases keeping other things constant.
 There is an inverse relationship between the price of a good and demand.
-1. As prices fall, we see an expansion of demand.
-2. If price rises, there will be a contraction of demand.
+1. As prices fall, we see an

 The Law of Demand Read Post »